nickchan99/CSCI-4961-Labs/Lab3/Lab3.md

 > gource -1280x720 -o gource.ppm --time-scale 3

 didn't seem to work though.
+Once the mp4 is generated, it can be navigated to through the Windows filesystem and viewed with the built in video player.

 Here is a snapshot from the seconds before the end of the Gource video:
 ![](gource_Moment.jpg)